jness/grafana_prometheus_playground/README.md

 * http://localhost:9091

-Pushgateway is a metric store, it does not aggregate counts, merely stores a value for later scraping.
+> Pushgateway is a metric store, it does not aggregate counts, merely stores a value for later scraping.

-You can push a metric using curl, [see documentation](https://github.com/prometheus/pushgateway?tab=readme-ov-file#command-line):
+You can push a metric using curl: [documentation](https://github.com/prometheus/pushgateway?tab=readme-ov-file#command-line)

 ```
 $ echo "my_number 1" | curl --data-binary @- http://localhost:9091/metrics/job/some_job
 ```

-and fetch a metric:
+we are also able to use the api to fetch current metric data:

 ```
 $ curl -s -X GET http://localhost:9091/api/v1/metrics | jq -r '.data[].my_number.metrics[].value'
 ```

-Included is a simple `scripts/counter.sh` script to continuously increment the value, this will eventually fire the alert we've configured in `config/prometheues_rules.yml`.
+Included is a small counter script: `scripts/counter.sh`

+This script continuously increments the value of **my_number** by one, this will eventually fire the alert we've configured in `config/prometheues_rules.yml`.

 ![alt text](images/pushgateway.jpg)